 “Of course, it’s not just B2C that will be affected.
-I believe blockchain’s also poised to revolutionize B2B, in particular, creating trusted networks and processes between businesses so the partner ecosystems can be activated in a wholly optimized and automated way,” says Joshua Q. Israel Satten, Blockchain Partner at Wipro Limited.
+I believe blockchain’s also poised to revolutionize B2B in particular, creating trusted networks and processes between businesses so the partner ecosystems can be activated in a wholly optimized and automated way,” said Joshua Q. Israel Satten, Blockchain Partner at Wipro Limited.

 Blockchain for productivity

 Adopting blockchain solutions can help companies ensure their workforces become more productive over time.
 The reason lies with the technology’s power to create systems that are more reliable and accurate, reducing the occurrence of out-of-date or duplicated records, lost data, and potentially costly administrative errors.